 - Obtained full dismissal of federal felony charges on eve of trial of State law enforcement officer charged with federal firearms offenses.

 - On the eve of trial, and after four years of investigation and litigation involving allegations of false statements and Clean Water Act violations, obtained dismissal of all felony federal charges against general manager and vice president of subsidiary of a Fortune 250 company.

 - On the eve of trial, after three years of litigation in multiple state and bankruptcy court actions related to claims of professional malpractice, obtained settlement in favor of firm’s client resulting in full payment of investors’ claims and attorneys’ fees and costs involved in the prosecution.

 Mr. Cox moved to Hawai‘i on orders as a diving and salvage officer with the United States Navy.
 After two tours with the Special Operations community, Mr. Cox continued his service in Hawai‘i upon transferring to the Navy’s Judge Advocate General’s Corps, eventually retiring from the Navy Reserve.
 After leaving active duty, Mr. Cox entered private practice with the mission of providing innovative solutions toward achieving clients’ goals.
-In addition to his law practice, Mr. Cox is actively involved in Hawai‘i’s community as the Chairman of Hawai‘i Pacific University, and a Director of Pacific Historic Parks.
+In addition to his law practice, Mr. Cox is actively involved in Hawai‘i’s community as a Trustee and former Chairman of Hawai‘i Pacific University.

 Professional and Civic Activities